Detailed Bio

 It’s Just a Jump From The Blues To The Gospel…Or… From The Frying Pan Into The Fire

-Besides B.B.KING’S son, REV. ROBERT EDWARDS encouraging Dennis to “MAKE A JOYFUL NOISE UNTO THE LORD”, another reverend made for another illustrious musical memory from the past: The one of playing “AMAZING GRACE” for the REVEREND JESSE JACKSON.
+B.B.KING’S son, REV. ROBERT EDWARDS encouraged Dennis to “MAKE A JOYFUL NOISE UNTO THE LORD”.
+Another reverend made for another illustrious musical memory from the past: The one of playing “AMAZING GRACE” for the REVEREND JESSE JACKSON.
 It happened at a rally where the reverend was the featured speaker and Dennis was (again) the SOLE ENTERTAINER.
 Good musicianship did not go unoticed.
 Halting his exit, Rev. Jackson stopped Dennis’ playing to reach across the piano, to warmly thank him.
 A photograph of the moment reads: TO DENNIS, YOU ARE A CONQUEROR.
 NEVER SURRENDER.
 KEEP HOPE ALIVE.
 SIGNED, JESSE JACKSON.

 Oh, It’s A Long, Long Weill From May To December